Carbon black: Reinforcing filler

-Practically all rubber products where tensile and abrasion wear properties are important use carbon black, so they are black in color.
+Practically all rubber products where tensile and abrasion wear properties are important use carbon black.
 Where physical properties are important but colors other than black are desired, such as white tennis shoes, precipitated or fumed silica has been substituted for carbon black.
 Silica-based fillers are also gaining market share in automotive tires because they provide better trade-off for fuel efficiency and wet handling due to a lower rolling loss.
 Traditionally silica fillers had worse abrasion wear properties, but the technology has gradually improved to a point where they can match carbon black abrasion performance.

 Pigment

 Carbon black (Color Index International, PBK-7) is the name of a common black pigment, traditionally produced from charring organic materials such as wood or bone.
 It appears black because it reflects very little light in the visible part of the spectrum, with an albedo near zero.
 The actual albedo varies depending on the source material and method of production.
 It is known by a variety of names, each of which reflects a traditional method for producing carbon black: